Hornet (comics): Silas Burr

-Following Hydra's takeover of America, a man in Eddie's Hornet costume appears in Las Vegas, hired by the Forbidden City casino owner Silas Thorne to stage a robbery of a mass food delivery being sent to another casino, as Thorne claims that casino owner Cassandra Mercury will simply take all of the food for herself and her employees rather than pass it around.
-The Hornet is able to defeat most of casino security before he is intercepted by Scarlet Spider.
-Hornet declines to answer questions about his apparent resurrection and flees.
-When Scarlet Spider and Ricochet track Hornet to the Forbidden City casino, where Thorne works, the Hornet uses a strange amulet to summon an army of monsters, subsequently introducing himself as "Silas" to Ricochet during the fight.
-After Scarlet Spider damages the amulet, the monsters are contained by Dusk, but Hornet flees in the resulting confusion.
-He brings the rest of the Slingers together, claiming that he has been chosen by the Black Marvel, and the team are ordered to capture Scarlet Spider to charge him for his attack on Thorne.
-As the two Scarlet Spiders confront the Slingers, it is revealed that the Black Marvel has no soul and this Hornet is actually Cyber who was brought back to life by an as-yet-unidentified entity that was posing as Black Marvel.
+Following Hydra's takeover of America, Silas Burr is resurrected by an unknown entity and takes on the Hornet identity.

 Hobie Brown

-During the King in Black storyline, Hobie Brown is shown to have taken up the alias of Hornet himself during the Symbiote invasion.
+During the King in Black storyline, Hobie Brown takes on the Hornet identity during the Symbiote invasion.

 Powers and abilities

-Scotty McDowell was superhumanly strong and had insect-like wings on his back that allowed him to fly at high-speeds.
+Scotty McDowell possessed superhuman strength and insect-like wings enabling him to fly at high-speeds.
 His "Hornet Sting" could project focused bursts of bio-electricity that could stun or kill a person.

-In addition to Peter Parker's regular abilities, the Hornet costume gave Peter the ability to fly and shoot fast-acting sedative stinger darts.
+Peter Parker's regular abilities were in conjuction of the Hornet costume having the ability to fly and shoot fast-acting sedative stinger darts.

-Eddie McDonough's Hornet costume had a jet-powered wing harness that enabled Eddie to fly at high speeds.
+Eddie McDonough's Hornet costume had a jet-powered wing harness that enabled him to fly at high speeds.
 Micro-servos in the armored suit enhanced his strength to superhuman levels.
 His gauntlets contained wrist blasters that could fire darts filled with a fast-acting sedative, or powerful laser-beams.

 Silas Burr retains his predecessor's costume, which includes a jet-powered wing harness that enabled high-speed flight, enhanced strength through micro-servos in the armored suit, and wrist blasters in the gauntlets that could fire darts filled with a fast-acting sedative, or powerful laser-beams.
 He has also been shown using an amulet that allows him to summon a twisted demon creature, but it is unclear if he can do this on a regular basis after the amulet that allowed him to summon the creature was destroyed.